GEO and SEO: Rival or Partner?

 - When the number of errors in structured data testing increases, rich snippets disappear.

-- Page loading time increases; Core Web Vitals score decreases.
+- Page load time increases; Core Web Vitals score drops.

 Correct Approach

 Determine the primary purpose of each page.
-Put Product on product pages, Article on blog posts, FAQPage on FAQ pages.
-If mixed use is truly necessary, first test compliance with Google's official documentation.
+Put Product on a product page, Article on a blog post, FAQPage on an FAQ page.
+If mixed use is truly necessary, test for compatibility with Google's official documentation first.
 The rule is: one main schema per page, with additional supporting schemas.

 Scenario 2: Meta Title Adventures — Losing the User When Writing for AI